ISISComputingGroup/ibex_developers_manual/Project-tools.md

 ### Archive Tools

 * [Generate a log at points in time from the Archive](Archive-Time-Log): Tools for getting data from the archive database at regular points in time.
-* [Generate a log of events from the archice](Archive-Event-Log): Tools for getting event data, pv changes, from the archive database.
+* [Generate a log of events from the archive](Archive-Event-Log): Tools for getting event data, pv changes, from the archive database.
 * [Archiver rate](archive-rates): Tool for finding the archiver rate on a machine.

 ### Config Tools